fivetran/dbt_servicenow/README.md

 A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions.

 We highly encourage and welcome contributions to this package.
 Learn how to contribute to a package in dbt's [Contributing to an external dbt package article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657).

+### Opinionated Modelling Decisions

+ServiceNow tables can be complex, for example exhibiting many-to-many relationships.
+For more information on table relationships and how they informed our model development, you may refer to the [DECISIONLOG](https://github.com/fivetran/dbt_servicenow/blob/main/DECISIONLOG.md).

 <!--section-end-->